Mexico Mule Deer, Desert Sheep, Coues Deer Hunt #280

 We also really enjoy the very different countryside and its desert environment.
 Much of the terrain is relatively flat or rolling, but there are also plenty of mountains and high domes to keep things interesting, especially if you are glassing from them down into the cactus flats.
 But normally you will be “High Racking”, meaning you will be in the back of the truck watching for deer.
 Deer numbers are very low in the desert; much of the terrain is flat and dense with cactus, and many miles must often be driven to find the “right” deer.
 Hunters sometimes get very frustrated with looking over the same country again and again, BUT those giants are there, and they can cover a lot of ground looking for does.
 A giant can appear at any time – it is critical to be ready and to shoot fast but accurately.
 Realize too that big bucks must be on their feet for you to see them.
 Lying down in the brush is where they spend most of their time.
 So be patient and understand how the game is done.

-This particular operation is hunting approximately 130,000 acres, consisting of 5 ranches.
-The hunting area is surrounded by high mountains, which are great Desert sheep country and also offer many hiding places for slammer muleys and Coues.
-You can glass vast areas and will see far different scenery then you are used to seeing in mule deer country.
-Sitting on the front veranda, you will be impressed by the nearness of the mountains.
+This particular operation is hunting approximately 200,000 acres, consisting of 8 or 9 ranches.
+He is working on securing additional ranches.
+The hunting area is surrounded by high mountains, which is great desert sheep country and also offers many hiding places for slammer mulies.
+You can glass vast areas and will see far different scenery than you are used to seeing in mule deer country.
+Sitting on the lodge’s front veranda, you will be impressed by the nearness of the mountains.

 mulie3-300x168